-To configure caching options using the rendering properties dialog:
+To configure caching options using the control properties dialog:

-• In the rendering properties dialog, click the Caching tab, and then select caching options.
+- 1. In the control properties dialog, click the Caching tab. - 2.
+Configure caching options.

 To configure caching options using Visual Studio:

 - 1. In Visual Studio, in the layout or sublayout, click the Design tab, then right-click the control, and then click Properties.
 The Visual Studio Properties pallet appears. - 2.
 In the Visual Studio Properties pallet, configure caching options.